 Her father was John Bowers.
 On Jan.
 26, he and his 75-year-old mother, Madeline Weisser, were murdered.

 "I can't touch my Dad anymore," she said.
 "I can't touch my grandmother.
 I'll never see them again.
 I try not to blame (the youths accused of the murders), but it's hard not to.
 I have a lot of anger."

-"He would take me everywhere," Pimental said last week.
+"He would take me everywhere," Pimental said recently.
 "Just being together with him was so important.
 They took that from me."

 She remembered their favorite fishing spot at the Old Stone Bridge in Fall River, Mass.
 She would never clean the fish and for a while couldn't touch the worms.
 Her father took care of that.

 Bowers and Pimental's mother, Theresa Bowers, divorced when Pimental was 9 years old.
 While the mother retained custody of her and her two brothers, Mark, now 34, and John Jr., now 31, the children remained close to the father.
 Every weekend, while he lived in Massachusetts, he would pick up the children and take them out, Pimental said.

 When he moved away 13 years ago to Florida to be with his mother, he sent weekly letters and poems to let his children know how he was doing.
 They wrote back.

 The memories I have of Dad and I

 are special ones that will never die

 _ from Susan Pimental's last poem to her father.